Projection evolution and quantum spacetime: Projection evolution of quantum systems

 As a consequence one may expect the existence of a~kind of pseudo-causality based on the ordering of the quantum events, which leads to the causality principle in the case of macroscopic physical systems.
 In order to describe this property we introduce a~parameter $\tau$ which orders quantum events.
 This parameter should be common for the whole Universe.
 It should take values from an ordered set but it does not need to have any metric structure.
 The parameter $\tau$ is not an additional dimension of our space and it is not a~replacement of time.
 It serves only to enumerate the subsequent steps of the evolution of the Universe and any of its physical subsystems.
 The most natural linearly ordered set is any subset of the real numbers.

-In what follows we assume that the domain of the evolution parameter $\tau$ is isomorphic to integers or their subset.
+In what follows we assume that the domain of the evolution parameter $\tau$ is isomorphic to integers $\ZNumb$ or their subset.
 In this case we can always use the notion of ``the next step of the evolution,'' which may be problematic for the real numbers.
 In the situation of a~continuous or dense subset of the real numbers as the domain for $\tau$, there are some conceptual difficulties which should be, if needed, solved in the future.

-An additional, very important feature of this approach is that this idea does not need the spacetime as the background.
-Nearly all physical theories constructed till now use the spacetime as the primary object, with the dynamics built on top of it. \textbf{The projection evolution approach is a~background free theory}.
+An additional, very important feature of this approach is that this idea does not need the spacetime as the background, it is background independent.
+Most of the physical theories constructed till now use the spacetime as the primary object, with the dynamics built on top of it.
+In other words, the projection evolution approach is a~background free theory.
+In addition, it does not need any external observer as time is an internal observable.
+This point is extremely important in the quantum gravity and cosmology.